Currently Enrolling Trials

 Skyrizi (risankizumab-rzaa) is an interleukin-23 (IL-23) antagonist.
 IL-23 is involved in inflammation and is thought to be associated to several chronic immune-mediated diseases, including psoriasis.

 Skyrizi is supplied as an injection for subcutaneous administration.
-The recommended dose is 150 mg (two 75 mg injections) administered by subcutaneous injection at Week 0, Week 4, and every 12 weeks thereafter.
+The recommended dose for both indications is 150 mg (two 75 mg injections) administered by subcutaneous injection at Week 0, Week 4, and every 12 weeks thereafter.
+For patients with psoriatic arthritis Skyrizi may be administered alone or in combination with non-biologic disease-modifying antirheumatic drugs.

 Mechanism of Action